Outremont, Quebec: Toponymy

 The area was originally known as Côte Sainte-Catherine.
 The name Outremont came from how it was called at the time by travelers.
 Travelers who wished to travel north from downtown Montreal had to go "through" the mountain as in "Outre-Mont".

 In 1833, Louis-Tancrède Bouthillier built a country residence that he named Outre-Mont; it still exists today on Rue McDougall.
 The term Outremont gradually becomes the term used to designate the region.

 History

 In 1875, Louis Beaubien, a federal representative, gets a federal sanction for the village.
-To achieve the minimum amount of residence needed, Lous Beaubien counts barns and other farm buildings as residences.
+To achieve the minimum amount of residence needed, Louis Beaubien counts barns and other farm buildings as residences.
 The town changes its name from Cote-Sainte-Catherine to Outremont.
 The village is home to only 300 souls.

 In 1927, Outremont became the first place in the world to use a snow blower to clear its streets in the winter.
 It was the first production model of Canadian inventor Arthur Sicard's Sicard Industries.

 Canadian Prime Minister Pierre Elliott Trudeau was born and raised in Outremont.